 Why it matters: Our success is linked to the health and prosperity of the communities we serve.

-Develop the baseline number of lives positively impacted by our support of key community partners during 2010.
+Philanthropy: Continue to track the number of lives positively impacted by our support of key community partners.

 Governance and Transparency

 Be profitable and demonstrate strong governance and transparency.